 <split-test>Split-test to improve quiz performance over time<split-test>

-ConvertFlow’s analytics dashboard makes it easy to examine your quiz’s success.
-You can look at completion rate and see where quiz takers are dropping out:
+ConvertFlow’s analytics dashboard makes it easy to examine your quiz funnel’s success.

 Then, split-test different variants to improve these metrics:

 - Product recommendations